BYUHPC/slurm-auto-array/share/man/man1/slurm-auto-array.1.md

     this supersedes `-n`, `-G`, `--mem-per-cpu`, and `-t` if specified

 `-T CPUs,GPUs,mem,time`, `--array-task-size CPUs,GPUs,mem,time`
-    Maximum allocation size of each array task, with the same format as -U (8,2,16384M,720 by default); `-T` is ignored if it isn't sufficiently large to allow the job array to submit
+    Desired allocation size of each array task, with the same format as -U (8,2,16384M,720 by default); `-T` is ignored if it isn't sufficiently large to allow the job array to submit

 `-l output.log`, `--logfile output.log`